abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 The number of parda people: 40.
 The number of yellow people: 16. the number of black people: 3 and the number indigenous people: 0.

-Each ethnicity have your won shapefile that make a racial map, like below,
+Each ethnicity have your won shapefile that make a racial dot map, like below,

-#####Census Racial Map of just one geometry in Sao Paulo city
+#####Census Racial Dot Map of just one geometry in Sao Paulo city
 ![census geometry sampa](http://i.imgur.com/6Lvwdyx.png)

-The same information is also nice to analysis when on one satellite image.
+The same information is also nice to analysis when it's on one satellite image.

-#####Census Racial Map of just one geometry in Sao Paulo city
+#####Census Racial Dot Map of just one geometry in Sao Paulo city
 ![census geometry sampa](http://i.imgur.com/n2Q6IYC.jpg)